frcdesign/FRCDesign.org/docs/learning-course/stage1/1B-powerTransmissions.md

         <source src="/img/learning-course/stage1b/chain/chainCad3.webm" type="video/webm">
         Your browser does not support the video tag.
       </video>
       <figcaption>3.
-Use the <code>Chain Gen</code> Featurescript to generate a simplified 3D model of the chain.
+Use the <code>Belt & Chain Gen</code> Featurescript to generate a simplified 3D model of the chain.
 While you can also generate a full detail model of the chain, it is very laggy.</figcaption>
     </figure>
 </div>